a-rosenberg/social-distancing-or-not/README.md

 # Social Distancing...
 Or Not

 ## Setup
-1. Run `download.py` to pull latest datasets from Google and MIT Election Lab.
+1. Run `download.py` to pull latest datasets from Google Mobility Reports and MIT Election Lab.
 1. Now play with the `exploratory_*.py` files because that's all I've done so far.
 1. That is it.